egreiner/IegTools.Sequencer/README.md

 # Version Changes
 ## v2.2 -> v3.0
 - new DefaultSequenceStates, a set of standard (string) states for a sequence
+- new builder.SetOnStateChangedAction(...);
+- changed builder.SetLogger(...) to builder.ActivateDebugLogging(...)
+- update NuGet packages
+- a bunch of internal changes

 ## v2.1 -> v2.2
 - new builder.SetLogger(...) methods

 ## v2.0 -> v2.1
 - new ExtensionMethod .AllowOnceIn(timeSpan)

 [Top 🠉](#table-of-contents)

 # Breaking Changes

-so far none
+## v2.2 -> v3.0
+- changed builder.SetLogger(...) to builder.ActivateDebugLogging(...)

 [Top 🠉](#table-of-contents)